iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.5.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 1 reviews"/>
 </p>

+> Pointless waste of tax payer money that fails to inspire any measure of trust.
+Lacks common sense functions and consistency in existing functionality.<br> :date: __2021-01-02 09:03:15__

+> An error has occurred.
+Please try again.
+After entering in a valid phone number.
+So I restarted my phone.
+But this time get a error message could not reach the server please try again.
+Useless app.<br> :date: __2020-12-31 19:46:46__

+> We need to switch to the Canadian app.
+This is useless.<br> :date: __2020-12-29 00:17:47__

+> Suck all your battery even when not in use.
+Not reinstalling this app on my phone instead using my common sense when following the restrictions<br> :date: __2020-12-28 15:08:16__

 > Hasn't even been used in the province properly.
 Alberta needs to use the federal app to better protect its citizens.<br> :date: __2020-12-26 21:47:27__